scania/corporate-ui/.github/ISSUE_TEMPLATE/improvement_suggestion.md

 ---
-name: Bug report
+name: Improvement suggestion
-about: Use this option when you've found an error caused by Corporate UI.
+about: Use this option when you've have defined an existing area of Corporate UI that can be improved.
+Please attach relevant research documentation so that your issue can be handled at the User Experience Management Group.

 ---

 **Version of Corporate-ui**<br/>
-What version of corporate-ui are you using.
-You'll find what version of Corporate UI is un use by pressing F12 when looking at a page in the browser.
-The version is then visible withing the first few lines of the new window.
+What version of Corporate UI are you using.
+You'll find out what version of Corporate UI is in use by pressing F12 when looking at a page in the browser.
+The version then is visible on the first few lines of code in the new window.

 **Describe the bug**<br/>
 A clear and concise description of what the bug is.